Maybe blogging will be like learning to drive and I’ll get it right, this time, on my 7th attempt. (Hopefully with fewer squirrel casualties.)

 Back in the good ole days I used to write all the time.
 I created said blog and I would also submit lots of articles all over the place and I didn’t realise what a productive member of society I truly was.
 My post about a Shrodinger’s cat cake I made got a hundred thousand hits in Russia, my piece about uni rejections was re-published in the Telegraph, and my verdict on accepting a St Andrews offer saw a storm of angry ex-students blow up the comments section on accounts of ‘blasphemy’ (I said the town was kinda small and far from stuff).
 All a bit weird but just about fits a liberal definition of ‘success’, in my book.

-I haven’t used this blog or written much for a while, now, (partially since I was focused on making it out of university alive), mostly due to a disillusionment with social media and loss of clarity on my place in the online world.
+I haven’t used this blog or written much for a while, now, partly as I was focused on making it out of university alive, mostly due to a disillusionment with social media and a loss of clarity on my place in the online world.

 Getting disheartened and very confused

 Before university, I didn’t really understand what a blog was or how to write one but I didn’t particularly care.
 I just came online to declare my every crush, lament my every downfall, and confess to each of my daily mishaps with cringe-inducing honesty down to the finest details.
 Responses combining concern, amusement, and, most frequently, compassion poured in on the reg, and I gained a steady following of a few folk who seemed to genuinely connect.